 We recommend you start with shorter 60 min sessions to evaluate how your body is doing before moving on to longer sessions.

-If you are a long-term survivor you may still be at risk for certain conditions including but not limited to Lymph-edema, low blood cell count, and reduced lung capacity.
+If you are a long-term survivor you may still be at risk for certain conditions including, but not limited to, Lymphedema, low blood cell count, and reduced lung capacity.

 Please continue to consult with your primary health care provider.
 Do not use massage therapy to replace your regular medical care.